 How to store

-Fresh stock can be stored in a sealed container in the refrigerator for up to 5 days.
+Store fresh broth in a sealed container in the refrigerator for up to 5 days.

 To freeze, fill a freezer-safe container, leaving at least ½ inch space at the top, allowing for expansion.
 As it freezes, it will either pop the lid off or crack the container if not enough room is left to allow for that expansion.
 It can be frozen for up to a year.